Sienci-Labs/Resources/gsender/gs-additional-features.md

 You can select one of the preset and tested profiles or create your own.
 To create your own, connect your joystick to your computer and create a new profile using the ‘Add New Gamepad Profile’ button.
 This will enable you to set up multiple profiles if desired, for different controllers, as they each have their own unique ID.

-If you run into difficulty with getting a particular joystick set up in gSender, consider searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/">PlayStation</a>).
+If you run into difficulty with getting a particular joystick set up in gSender, consider searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc" target="_blank" rel="noopener">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/" target="_blank" rel="noopener">PlayStation</a>).
 Some joysticks may also require drivers to be downloaded so your computer can read the signals that the joystick sends out.

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_gamepad-add.jpg){.aligncenter .size-full}